voc/voctomix/voctogui/README.md

 - `t` Cut

 ### Select an Audio-Source
-Click twice on the Selection Combobox, the select your Source within 5 Seconds (It will auto-lock again after 5 Seconds)
+Click twice on the Selection Combobox, then select your Source within 5 Seconds (It will auto-lock again after 5 Seconds)

 ## Configuration
 On Startup the GUI reads the following Configuration-Files: